erenugur/mlproj/README.md

-# This is a workspace in which I will implement machine learning concepts such as linear regression and gradient descent.
+# This is a workspace in which I implement machine learning concepts such as linear regression and gradient descent.